-2.8 The Client shall comply with the guidelines for taking a Sample.
+2.9 The Client (or Other Sample Donor) shall comply with the guidelines for taking a Sample.
 The Service Provider shall not be liable for breach of its obligations if the breach is due to the failure of the Client (or Other Sample Donor) to comply with the guidelines for giving a Sample.

 3 USER ACCOUNT

 3.2 When creating a user account, the Client shall enter his/her e-mail address and phone number.
 The e-mail address of the Client is necessary for the Service Provider to inform the Client of any notices that have arrived on the user account.
 The phone number is necessary for resolving possible problems and may be required to identify the Client.
 The Client agrees to renew his/her e-mail address linked to the user account as necessary.

 3.5 As an exception, an anonymous service can be used upon ordering packages for sexually transmitted diseases.
 In such a case, a random and unique identification code shall be generated for the user account upon creating the user account in the Web Environment.
 Based on the identification code, the Service Provider links the Sample sent by the Client to the Client’s account.